sheaDurgin/NLP23/Lab8/README.md

 ## Results

-After training the model, we will evaluate its performance on the test set on its prediction accuracy.
+After fine-tuning the model, we will evaluate its performance on the test set on its prediction accuracy.

     Accuracy : 89.7